 ...or try a course bundle

-This course is also available as part of a convenient course bundle – providing you with 16 weeks of access to four related courses.
+This course is also available as part of a convenient, cost-saving course bundle – providing you with one year’s access to four related courses.